 There were some hidden costs, first off there’s the cost of money.
 Secondly, there are operating costs for the office, transportation, signage, and general accounting (my fees).
-So although this one looks great, a more realistic return on the investment is closer to 72% or so.
+Although this one looks great, a more realistic return on the investment is closer to 72% or so.
 I would still take this every day.

 Initial Purchase Price of Home $105,000

 Closing Costs to Purchase 303

 Fix up Costs 46,887